suinkangme/HFESTS_Database/README.md

 - Developed php pages for the user interface

-- Create/Delete/Edit/Display a Vaccines

-- Create/Delete/Edit/Display a Vaccinated
+- Create/Delete/Edit/Display a Vaccines & Vaccinated Tables

 - Wrote the quries below